superfaz/starfinder/README.md

 This project is in **alpha mode** and supports only French language at the moment.

-You can have an overview of the current implementation here: TO BE PROVIDED
+You can have an overview of the current implementation here: https://starfinder.vercel.app

 ## Licenses